Originating Documents

 The Rules of the Superior Courts specify the procedures for the commencement of litigation.
 In broad terms, proceedings are commenced by a summons, petition or originating motion.
 Most substantial proceedings are initiated by a summons.

-There a number of types of summons.
+There are several types of summons.
 A plenary summons is used for full hearings with pleadings and an eventual trial with witnessed and sworn evidence.

-The Summary summons is used in certain prescribed types of proceedings which are heard on an affidavit, for example, debt collection.
+The Summary summons is used in certain prescribed types of proceedings, such as debt collection, which are heard on an affidavit.

 A special summons is used in relation to certain specified type of proceedings which are prescribed by rules and are based principally on affidavits i.e. written evidence.